bioinf-mcb/MANIAC/README.md

 ### Test installation

-Run MANIAC using prepared config files.
-In the `test/data` location, you’ll find example input and configuration files for running tests, along with example output tables generated after successful MANIAC execution.
+Run MANIAC using example input data and configuration files in `test/data` location.
 Detailed descriptions of the output tables and instructions for preparing the configuration file are available in the [running MANIAC](#running-maniac) section.

 ```
 cd MANIAC